 Faculty members with previous training in the pedagogy of teaching online/hybrid courses and asynchronous online teaching experience at another accredited college or university may qualify for a waiver of the Online Teaching Essentials certification course.
-Please review the list of pre-qualifications listed on this application form before proceeding with the actual application.
+Please review the list of pre-qualifications listed on this application form before completing and submitting the application.
 Applications should only be completed by faculty members who are currently teaching at St. John’s University.

-When completed, email the application and any accompanying attachments to:
+When completed, kindly email the application and any accompanying attachments to:

 Executive Director, Center for Teaching and Learning and Office of Online Learning and Services